What to look for in the Government’s buildings decarbonisation plan

 The Government’s Hydrogen Strategy isn’t expected until later this year, bringing details on if and how we can generate the 5GW promised in the white paper and whether it will be used for home heating, but we can still expect answers in the Buildings Strategy.

 What proportion of the country will be kept warm by electricity, and what proportion by hydrogen?
 What are the metrics that led to this decision?
 How will two systems with different costs and characteristics be sold to the public?
 The Heat and Buildings Strategy should finally give answers to these questions, allowing policymakers and industry to focus on delivery.

 The Heat and Buildings Strategy will be the first of its kind in England, considering a whole house roadmap, energy efficiency and heating together.

-The recent mood music from Government on net zero has been good, typified by an ambitious Energy White Paper.
+The recent mood music from Government on net zero has been hopeful, typified by an ambitious Energy White Paper.
 On housing though, it is far from a done deal, as the recently watered-down Future Homes Standard showed.

-The Heat and Buildings Strategy is a one-off opportunity to make decarbonised domestic life a reality; It should deliver clear signals to homeowners, landlords and the heating industry; policy backing up regulations so that the transition is fair; and an ambitious timeline that ensures our housing is put on a path aligned with net zero.
+The Heat and Buildings Strategy is a one-off opportunity to make decarbonised domestic life a reality; it should deliver clear signals to homeowners, landlords and the heating industry; policy backing up regulations so that the transition is fair; and an ambitious timeline that ensures our housing is put on a path aligned with net zero.
 We cannot get there without it.